top of page

 Unleash Your Inner Artist

-4th Annual
+5th Annual

-Great Plains Art & Music Festival
+Great Plains Art, Food & maker Festival

-Saturday, October 18, 2025 | 11:30 AM – Midnight
+Saturday, September 26th, 2026 | 11:30 AM – 9 PM

 Sesquicentennial Point Park (“The Point”), Lawrence, KS.

-An art fair, makers market, food and dessert truck rally, and music fest all in one—for just $20(Kids 15 and under free).
-Set on the scenic overlook above Clinton Lake, the festival brings professional artists, original handmade vendors, curated food/dessert trucks, and a full day of live music on two stages.
+An art fair, makers market, food and dessert truck rally, and music fest all in one—for just $10 (Kids 15 and under free).
+Set at Lawrences special events park and scenic overlook set above Clinton Lake and overlooking multiple valleys, the festival brings professional artists, original handmade vendors, curated food/dessert trucks, and a full day of live music.

 This hidden gem of a park—overlooking the Wakarusa, Kaw, and Blanton Creek valleys—is more than a beautiful setting.
 It’s the future home of a public amphitheater, and your ticket directly supports that vision.

-Live Music on Two Stages
+Live Music

 Market-place of Makers